moh-C/6DoF-RoboticArm-InverseKinematics/README.md

 1. Dockerfile for the frontend and the backend
 2. FASTAPI for backend and React for FrontEnd
 3. Dockercompose for everything!
+4. run `docker compose up` and we are in biz

+React on port 3000
+FASTAPI on port 8000
+Jupyter on port 88